-The finest lambskin comes from New Zealand and is often referred to as slink lambskin.
-It is used only in the most expensive lambskin gloves.
+The finest lambskin comes from New Zealand and is used only in the most expensive lambskin gloves.

 Sheepskin leather is often called shearling.
 It is widely used for casual and country gloves.
 It is very warm in cold weather, and has its own natural wool lining from the wool on the sheep.
 The leather is heavier and firmer than slink lambskin.

 Lambskin and sheepskin gloves are normally a looser fit than other types of leather gloves, and are often worn with casual or country clothing.

 Cowhide: some lower priced gloves are occasionally made from cowhide leather.
 This leather is generally considered too thick and bulky for the majority of glove styles, particularly finer dress gloves.
 It is however, used for some casual styles of glove.

 Goatskin: occasionally used for gloves, it is hard wearing but coarser than other leathers.
 It is normally used for cheaper gloves.